How more than 100 American soccer players abroad fared this weekend

 Queens Park Rangers defender Giles Phillips (age 20): not in the 18

+Derby County midfielder Duane Holmes: in the 18 but did not play

+Wigan defender Antonee Robinson*, on loan from Everton: played 90 in 1-0 victory over Rotherdam

-Swansea City defender Cameron Carter-Vickers (age 20), on loan from Tottenham Hotspur: not in the 18 (just arrived on loan) for 1-0 defeat to Bristol City
+Swansea City defender Cameron Carter-Vickers* (age 20), on loan from Tottenham Hotspur: in the 18 but did not play in 2-1 victory at Millwall

-Nottingham Forest midfielder Gboly Ariyibi: not in the 18 for 2-2 draw with Birmingham City
+Nottingham Forest midfielder Gboly Ariyibi: not in the 18 for 2-1 defeat at Brentford

-Derby County midfielder Duane Holmes: not in the 18 for 2-0 victory over Preston North End

 League One

-Sunderland midfielder Lynden Gooch: played 90 minutes (assist) in 2-1 victory at Wimbledon
+Sunderland midfielder Lynden Gooch: played 90 minutes in 1-1 draw with Oxford

-Rochdale goalkeeper Brendan Moore: in the 18 but did not play in 2-1 defeat to Walsall
+Rochdale goalkeeper Brendan Moore: entered in the 87th in 1-0 victory at Coventry City

 SCOTLAND